- Users have reported that they could not find the install button in Microsoft Store, also known as Windows Store.

 - Once it’s done, restart your PC.

-- Open Microsoft Store and check for the presence of the missing install button.
+- Open Microsoft Store and check whether the no install button in Microsoft Store problem is gone.

 As the last resort, we can only think of update.
 It might seem strange on the first sight, but most of the users resolved various critical errors by simply updating Microsoft Store.
 As we all know, Windows 10 is frequently updated, and with the gradual improvements, those updates bring a lot of novelty bugs and peculiar errors.
 New updates patch it out and that’s a never-ending cycle for us, Windows 10 users.